zap150/besthea/README.md

 ## Acceleration of the space-time boundary element method using GPUs

-For replication of the experiments published in the paper titled *Acceleration of the space-time boundary element method using GPUs*, clone this repository, checkout to the correct branch and commit, and clone the submodules.
+For replication of the experiments published in the paper titled *Acceleration of the space-time boundary element method using GPUs*, clone this repository, checkout to the correct commit, and clone the submodules.
 Then see the the readme located in the `examples/gpu_onthefly` directory.

 ## Installation